 Several key factors determine the strength of intermolecular forces and, consequently, the boiling point of a compound:

-• Generally, as molecular weight increases, the boiling point also increases.
+- Generally, as molecular weight increases, the boiling point also increases.
 This is primarily due to the increase in the number of electrons and surface area, which enhances London Dispersion Forces.
-However, this trend holds true mainly when comparing compounds with similar types of intermolecular forces.
+Even so, this trend holds true mainly when comparing compounds with similar types of intermolecular forces.

-• The shape of a molecule affects the surface area available for intermolecular interactions.
+- The shape of a molecule affects the surface area available for intermolecular interactions.
 Linear molecules have a larger surface area than spherical molecules of similar molecular weight.
-Consequently, linear molecules experience stronger LDFs and higher boiling points.
+As a result, linear molecules experience stronger LDFs and higher boiling points.

-• The presence of specific functional groups significantly impacts the intermolecular forces.
-For example, alcohols (OH) and carboxylic acids (COOH) can form hydrogen bonds, leading to higher boiling points compared to alkanes or ethers of similar molecular weight.
+- The presence of specific functional groups significantly impacts the intermolecular forces.
+As an example, alcohols (OH) and carboxylic acids (COOH) can form hydrogen bonds, leading to higher boiling points compared to alkanes or ethers of similar molecular weight.

 Step-by-Step Guide to Determining the Compound with the Highest Boiling Point